ScotlandHighland Games And A Fairytale Steam Train

 As mentioned before, you still have some other options for attending the Highland Games Mallaig hosts their own, the Mallaig & Morar Games which falls in the first week of August.
 Arisaig, a 14-minute train journey south of Mallaig, hosts the Arisaig Highland Games on the last Wednesday of July.
 Plan accordingly and check the official website for official dates.

 From Mallaig, the journey to the nearest Skye port is a mere 25 minutes, where you will begin your Skye journey in Armadale Ferry Port and take the bus to Portree.
 Buses run twice a day from the ferry port to Portree.
-Make sure to pre-book your ferry trip, and take a morning journey to be able to catch the direct bus (total duration of 1:08 h) to Portree.
+Make sure to pre-book your ferry trip (here), and take the morning journey to be able to catch the direct bus (total duration of 1:08 h) to Portree.
 If a later ferry is taken from Mallaig, there is an indirect bus (total duration 3:37 h) with a wait in Broadford where you can have dinner or enjoy the scenery before heading to Portree.
+Check bus times from StageCoach and CityLink and either buy your bus tickets ahead of time online or buy them when you get on the bus.

 The Isle of Skye: West Coast Best Coast